Mahmoudz/Porto/README.md

 <Summary>Maintainability & Scalability</Summary>
 <br>

-Porto aim to reduce maintance cost by saving developers time.
-It's structured in a way to insure code decoupling, and forces consistency which all contribute to its maintainability.
+Porto aims to reduce maintenance costs by saving developers time.
+It's structured in a way to ensure code decoupling and forces consistency, which all contribute to its maintainability.

-Having a single function per class to describe a functionality, makes adding and removing features an easy process.
+Having a single function per class to describe a functionality makes adding and removing features an easy process.

-Porto has a very organized code base and a zero code decoupling.
-In addition to clear development workflow with predefined data flow and dependencies directions.
-That all contributes to its scalability.
+Porto has a very organized codebase and zero code coupling.
+In addition to a clear development workflow with predefined data flow and dependencies directions, all of these contribute to its scalability.

 ***

 </Details>